 I have been Headteacher of Moulton for five years now, having moved on from a headship in the West of the county.
 I love working at Moulton and am incredibly proud of how well our school nurtures and supports our children’s well-being and learning.
 We are privileged to have a highly skilled and committed team of staff and governors who ensure that our children are at the heart of everything we do.

 I have been a Parent Governor since October 2012 and both my children have attended Moulton Primary – my son is currently in Year 5.
 I have many years’ experience in marketing and IT project management and have recently set up my own business and in my spare time I enjoy swimming, netball and baking.

 My commercial knowledge, enthusiasm and analytical experience have all been beneficial in my role as Parent Governor.
 During my time as a Governor I have worked closely with the School Leadership Team in areas such as communications, data analysis and specifically on assessment as part of the Learning & Achievement Committee.
 I am also an active member of the PTA and co-ordinate the communication between the Governing Body and FOMPS.
 I am very proud of the school and how it has developed and improved over the years and would love to continue contributing as a Governor over the next few years.

 I have been a Partnership governor at the school since October 2000 and am currently Chair of the Resources Committee with additional responsibility for Science.
 I work as a Chartered Accountant and when I am not working I enjoy listening to music and watching The Cobblers.
 I am keen to help provide the best possible education for the children at Moulton Primary School.

-I currently have a child at the school and in my spare time I enjoy watching most sports, playing football, reading and listening to music
+I currently have two children in the school and in my spare time I enjoying watching most sports, playing football, reading and listening to music.

 I became a parent governor during 2017 because I wanted to be able to help support the leadership team and at the same time learn more about how a school like ours runs.